J. J. Pickle

 James Jarrell "Jake" Pickle (October 11, 1913 – June 18, 2005) was a United States Representative from the 10th congressional district of Texas from 1963 to 1995.

+Early life

-Pickle was born in Roscoe, Texas and brought up in Big Spring.
+Pickle was born in Roscoe, Texas, and brought up in Big Spring.
 He acquired his nickname Jake from a mischievous character he portrayed in a family play when he was four years old.
 Pickle was an Eagle Scout and recipient of the Distinguished Eagle Scout Award from the Boy Scouts of America.

+Pickle attended the public schools in Big Spring and received his Bachelor of Arts from the University of Texas at Austin where he was a member of the 1934 Southwest Conference championship swimming team and the student body president as a senior in 1937.
+He was also a member of the Friar Society.